 50You who have escaped the sword,

-51We are ashamed because we have heard reproach;
+51We are perplexed and ashamed, for we have heard reproach;

 Disgrace has covered our faces,

-52“Therefore behold, the days are coming,” declares the Lord,
+52“Therefore behold, the days are coming,” says the Lord,

-And the mortally wounded will groan throughout her land.
+And throughout her land the mortally wounded will groan.”

 And though she should fortify her lofty stronghold,

-And of great destruction from the land of the Chaldeans!
+And [the sound] of great destruction from the land of the Chaldeans!

 55For the Lord is going to destroy Babylon and make her a ruin,

 Their bows are shattered;

-For the Lord is a God of recompense,
+For the Lord is a God of [just] restitution;